"

 Figure 16.4.
 Typical Arrangement of Projected Views / Photo Credit: Cameron Kjeldgaard, CC BY 4.0

-To look at it another way, take the example of a drawing with just two views, a front view and right side view.
-The right side view is, and always will be, located to the right hand of the front view.
-The object lines, which represent the edges of the object, to the rightmost side of the front view represent the surfaces which face the viewer in the right side view.
-This same logic can be applied when the object rotates from the right side view back to the front view; or from the front view to any other.
+To demonstrate this further, take as another example a drawing with just two views: a front view and right side view.
+The right side view is, and always will be, located to the right hand of the front view (as in Figure 16.5).
+The object lines on the rightmost side of the front view represent the surfaces which face the viewer in the right side view.
+This same logic can be applied when the object rotates from the right side view back to the front view, or from the front view to any other.

 A graphic explaining how lines representing edges in one view translate to surfaces in another, as the object rotates from one view to another.
 The illustration shows the front view, a block-letter L-shape.
 Two arrowed lines pointing at the front sides of the L are labeled, “These lines represent the surfaces facing the viewer in the right-side view.
 To the right of the front view is the right side view, which shows a square with a solid line at the same height as it is in the front view.
 Two arrows pointing to the lines that form the left edge of the right side view are labeled, “These lines represent the surfaces facing the viewer int he front view.”